-Then give the command: tar -xvf datalab-handout.tar.
+Start by copying datalab-handout.tar to a (protected) directory in which you plan to do your work.
+Then give the command: tar xvf datalab-handout.tar.
 This will cause a number of files to be unpacked in the directory.
 The only file you will be modifying and turning in is bits.c.

 The file btest.c allows you to evaluate the functional correctness of your code.
-The le README contains additional documentation about btest.
+The file README contains additional documentation about btest.
 Use the command make btest to generate the test code and run it with the command ./btest.
-The le dlc is a compiler binary that you can use to check your solutions for compliance with the coding rules.
+The file dlc is a compiler binary that you can use to check your solutions for compliance with the coding rules.
 The remaining files are used to build btest.

-Looking at the le bits.c you'll notice a C structure team into which you should insert the requested identifying information about the one or two individuals comprising your programming team.
+Looking at the file bits.c you'll notice a C structure team into which you should insert the requested identifying information about the one or two individuals comprising your programming team.
 Do this right away so you don't forget.

-The bits.c le also contains a skeleton for each of the 15 programming puzzles.
+The bits.c file also contains a skeleton for each of the 15 programming puzzles.
 Your assignment is to complete each function skeleton using only straightline code (i.e., no loops or conditionals) and a limited number of C arithmetic and logical operators.
-Specically, you are only allowed to use the following eight operators:
+Specifically, you are only allowed to use the following eight operators: